 - Event details such as free food, on-the-spot interviews, or bonuses

 - How to RSVP

 Ask candidates to RSVP so you know how many guests to expect, and can plan how many managers to schedule that day (especially if you’re conducting on-the-spot interviews), and how much food to have available.

 Start promoting your hiring party three weeks before the event, and target your advertising to your target candidate audience.
-If distance from your location is important, promote your event in-store with posters and table tens so current customers can apply.
+If distance from your location is important, promote your event in-store with posters and table tents so current customers can apply.
 If you simply want as many people as possible to attend, send out flyers in your neighbourhood or in an email newsletter.
-If you’re looking to hire teenagers (or Generation Z) you’ll want to promote your hiring party on social media like Instagram, Snapchat, or Twitter.
+If you’re looking to hire teenagers (or Generation Z) you’ll want to promote your hiring party on social media like Instagram, Snapchat, TikTok, or Twitter.

 6. Schedule your staff